 When an organization not owned by you or a family member makes a commitment to pay your educational expenses, they are considered a third party sponsor by the University of Minnesota.
-When payment is due on your student account, the sponsor is billed by the University.
-This payment process is termed "third party billing."
+The sponsor is billed by the University for charges on your student account through a payment process called "third party billing."

 The University will bill the sponsor for allowed expenses on your behalf.
 You are responsible for paying your portion of the bill by the due date.
-In order to avoid late payment fees and a hold being placed on your account:
+To avoid late payment fees and a hold being placed on your account:

 - Work with your sponsor to ensure their billing authorization is received prior to the first billing due date.